List of Internet pioneers: Simon S. Lam

+SNP was created for Internet applications in general, concurrently and independently of the invention and development of WWW, which had only dozens of servers worldwide in early 1993.
+Subsequent secure sockets layers, SSL and TLS, developed years later, follow the same architecture and key ideas of SNP.
+Today's TLS 1.3 is used for all e-commerce applications (banking, shopping, etc.), for email, and many other Internet applications.

+Lam and his students won the 2004 ACM Software System Award for SNP.
+He received the 2004 ACM SIGCOMM Award for lifetime contribution to the field of communication networks.
+He was inducted into the National Academy of Engineering in 2007.

 Marc Andreessen

 Marc L. Andreessen (born 1971) is an American software engineer, entrepreneur, and investor.
 Working with Eric Bina while at NCSA, he co-authored Mosaic, the first widely used web browser.
 He is also co-founder of Netscape Communications Corporation.

 Eric Bina

 Eric J. Bina (born 1964) is an American computer programmer.
 In 1993, together with Marc Andreessen, he authored the first version of Mosaic while working at NCSA at the University of Illinois at Urbana–Champaign.
 Mosaic is famed as the first killer application that popularized the Internet.
 He is also a co-founder of Netscape Communications Corporation.

-Birth of the Internet plaque

-A plaque commemorating the "Birth of the Internet" was dedicated at a conference on the history and future of the internet on 28 July 2005 and is displayed at the Gates Computer Science Building, Stanford University.
-The text printed and embossed in black into the brushed bronze surface of the plaque reads: